lonestone/nest-sdk-generator/README.md

 ## Examples

 You can find a demonstration API in the [`demo/server`](demo/server) directory, as well as a frontend using a SDK based on this API in [`demo/front`](demo/front).
-The SDK configuration is located in [`demo/nsdkgen.json`](demo/nsdkgen.json).
+The SDK configuration is located in [`demo/sdk-generator.json`](demo/sdk-generator.json).

 ## Instructions

 1. Create a configuration file exporting your API's url (`{ apiUrl: '<some_url>' }`)
-2. Run `nsdkgen <nest api path> <sdk output path> -c <path of config file relative to sdk output path>`
+2. Run `sdk-generator <nest api path> <sdk output path> -c <path of config file relative to sdk output path>`

 ## Limitations

-NSdkGen comes with a set of limitations which can find below:
+nest-sdk-generator comes with a set of limitations which can find below:

-1. NSdkGen does not check if the source files compile correctly.
+1. nest-sdk-generator does not check if the source files compile correctly.
 Therefore, if you try to use a type that doesn't exist, the generation may still succeed although compiling the code would fail.
 In such case, the resulting output type is `any`.

-2. A current limitation of NSdkGen is that it finds a controller's module by looking for a `.module.ts` file in the current directory, and parent directories if none is found in the controller's one.
+2. A current limitation of nest-sdk-generator is that it finds a controller's module by looking for a `.module.ts` file in the current directory, and parent directories if none is found in the controller's one.
 This means controller files must be put under a module's directory, and two module files cannot be put in the same directory.

 3. Types belonging to namespaces are currently not supported and will result in error in the generated code